Fingercombing (also known as finger detangling) is when you take your fingers and rake them through your hair. It looks like this...

 It’s not that easy, it literally took me months if not years to find a conditioner that worked for our family.
 And in that time, I experienced worse allergic reactions.
 One well-known brand raved about its new natural formula, but literally burned the skin off my hairline.
 Others formed ringworm looking spots on me and my daughter’s face.
 I wouldn't call it a super fun time.

-So it’s a little difficult for me to avoid our hair products, but I am able to avoid other irritants.
+This means it’s a little difficult for me to avoid hair products.
+Instead I try to avoid other irritants.
 We use bar soap to wash our hands because it isn’t as drying or irritating as liquid soap.
 I also heavily rely on our dishwasher in order to limit contact with dish liquid.

-I’m not sure if having children, using natural hair products, or age has reawakened my eczema symptoms.
-But it’s a skin issue I haven’t seen since my adolescent years.
+I’m not sure if having children, using natural hair products, or age has reawakened my eczema.
+But it’s a skin issue I haven’t seen since my adolescent years -- that then went dormant.

 When I was younger, my eczema was on my feet.
 Nowadays, it mainly shows up on my fingers.
-More specifically on and around the knuckle of my right middle finger.
+More specifically on and around the knuckle of my right middle finger (my dominant hand).

 I’m constantly looking for herbs and foods to heal and strengthen my body from the inside out.
-As our body’s largest organ, I strive to keep my skin as healthy as possible.
+I'm also aware that the skin is our body’s largest organ -- so I work super hard to keep it as healthy as possible.
+If you want to read more about how our hair products affected our skin, this post describes the issues we noticed on our hairline, neck and back.

 Until next time...